JerryHol/bhconfig/README.md

   - Eth Ettin Axe 0/5os with ED (death) moved to tier 6 (previously tier 4)
   - 4os phase blade (Passion) moved to tier 6 (previously tier 4)
   - 2os/3os eth elite armors added for merc on filter lvel 0 and 1 only
-  - 0/4/5os elite polearms for insight/obedience added (non cv) on filter lvel 0 and 1 only
+  - 0/4/5os elite polearms for insight/obedience added (non cv) on filter level 0 and 1 only
   - 2os exceptional spears/polearms for strength runeword when char lvl is under 60
-  - masks that get 3 sockets from larzuk when char lvl is under 45
+  - masks that get 3 sockets from Larzuk when char lvl is under 45
   - 3os mage plates added
   - 3os elite armor bases with lower defenses added here
   - imbuable diadems moved to tier 6 (previously tier 5)